The 10 best day trips from Manchester by train

 Must-do activities:

-• Kelham Island: This former industrial area is now a hipster’s paradise.
+• Kelham Island: This former industrial area is now an artistic paradise.
 Breweries, vintage shops and street art – it’s the cool kid on the block.

 • Sheffield Botanical Gardens: Opened in 1836, wander through lush greenhouses, fragrant rose gardens and tranquil ponds.
 It’s like stepping into a secret oasis.